Pixadus/pixadus.github.io/content/work/troubletimeseries.md

 ![Gaussian contours](/images/work/gauss-cntrs.png)

 Much smoother, and some previously non-joined fibrils are now joined.
-Let's try to calculate some centerlines through these by using the [label_centerlines library](https://github.com/ungarj/label_centerlines).
+However - this is an issue as well, as now we have some close distinct fibrils that are now joined together, which we don't necessarily want.
+That said - let's try to calculate some centerlines through these by using the [label_centerlines library](https://github.com/ungarj/label_centerlines).

 **Note**: Offstage, I've been really trying to bring out every single visually identifiable fibril, which I really just don't think is possible with an algorithmic approach.
 Neural networks might do a bit better.
 But still, we'll try to work with this Gaussian contours setup.
 I think we can come up with something good.